MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-intune.md

 15. On the **Scope tags** tab, add a Scope tag if wanted, otherwise click the **Next** button.

-16. On the **Assignments** tab, click **+ Select groups to include** to assign this policy to the Azure Active Directory (Azure AD) group that contains the devices or the users that you want to receive this policy setting.
+16. On the **Assignments** tab, click **+ Select groups to include** to assign this policy to the Microsoft Entra ID group that contains the devices or the users that you want to receive this policy setting.
 See [Assign user and device profiles in Microsoft Intune](/intune/device-profile-assign) for information about how to assign the profile to your Azure AD user or device groups.

     ![Select groups to include](./media/configure-edge-with-intune/create-profile-assignments-tab.png)